puppetlabs-toy-chest/puppetlabs-catalog_preview/README.md

 ####Processing output

-All output (except the summary reports intended for human use) is written in JSON format to allow further processing with tools like 'jq' (JSON query).
+All output (except reports intended for human use) is written in JSON format to allow further processing with tools like 'jq' (JSON query).
 The output is written to a subdirectory named after the node of the directory appointed by the setting `preview_outputdir` (defaults to `$vardir/preview`):

     |- "$preview_output-dir"